 The bike plays a role as both a fitness experience and an environmentally-friendly, low-cost commuting tool.

 My Passion For Cycling

 As a child, my bike was my favorite toy.
 For me, it was freedom, adrenaline, friendships, adventure and creativity rolled into one toy.

-Whether I was pedalling through town with my brother riding on the handlebars (not advised), riding it down the steep face of a dirt berm on a new construction site (the foreman chased us away), pedalling to the corner shop for eggs and milk, or creating new paths through the woods…
+Whether I was pedaling through town with my brother riding on the handlebars (not advised), riding it down the steep face of a dirt berm on a new construction site (the foreman chased us away), pedaling to the corner shop for eggs and milk, or creating new paths through the woods…

 …any day with my bike was always guaranteed to be a good day

 One of my first forays into road cycling was when I convinced the substitute babysitter to takes us on a long bike ride to the nearby park.
 We got “lost,” and, without much water, had to find our way back home.

 The entire bike ride was only 4 miles, but as an almost 10-year-old pedaling my undersized 20″ bike, it was one of those epic days you remember forever.

 As I grew older, I kept spending my allowance money on used bikes that would break down.
 We ended up with a pretty disgusting heap of junk bicycles that dad had to haul off in his pickup.

 It wasn’t until I bought a used lady’s Cannondale at auction that I began to understand the difference in bike quality.